RAA logo by Suricata In Association with Amazon.com

 Q. File is corrupt!
 I get CRC error!

-A. All OK with all files.
+A. All OK with files.
 Hundreds of people have downloaded them and only ~1 or 2 out of 10000 have problems like CRC error.
-Try to download them again with another program.
+Try to download them again with another browser or download manager.

 Q. I have some free webspace to offer you, are you interested?

-A. Yes I am, but DON'T send me links to free web hosting servers.
-Or you think i`m too stupid and don't know about this servers myself?
+A. Yes I am, but DON'T send me links to free web hosting services.